Rostam: Origins

 While the narrative of the Shahname is the definitive work on Rostam, Ferdowsi did not invent the character; Rostam stories were popular as far back as the seventh century in Pars and originated much earlier, likely in Eastern Iranian-speaking territories.

+References to Rostam have been found in Sogdian manuscripts.
+One manuscript, dating to the ninth century, contains part of a tale about Rostam and demons.
+This may be a version of Rostam's seven labours, or a separate story.
+Another manuscript contains a prayer, which includes the wish that its subject become "a bold knight like Rostam".

-He famously wears the zīn-i palang or "panther-skin garment":
+Other possible references to Rostam have been suggested based on iconography such as his zīn-i palang or "panther-skin garment":

 The material surveyed so far proves that the Rustam legend was fully formed and well known in Western Iran by the seventh century AD at the latest and in the Eastern Iranian lands by the early eighth century.
 In some recent publications Frantz Grenet has attempted to find pictorial allusions several centuries earlier, in the “sīmurgh” depicted on the buckle of Shapur I (AD 240–272) on the Rag-i Bībī rock relief in northern Afghanistan, and in the scene of a prince breaking in a foal depicted on an Eastern Sasanian silver dish attributed to the first half of the fourth century.
 Nicholas Sims-Williams has referred to the personal name Purlang-zin, spelt πορλαγγοζινο in Greek script, in a Bactrian document which was almost certainly written in the fourth century under Sasanian rule, claiming that this may be translated as “the man with the panther’s skin” and that it represents “a clear reference to the zīn-i palang of Rustam.” [...] the first element of this name, is the Bactrian word for “panther” or “leopard”.